ibm-cloud-docs/account/enterprise-tutorial.md

    In the Platform subscription section, you can view the subscription start date, end date, starting credit and available credit.
 To add more credit, you can purchase additional subscriptions and apply the subscription code.

-## Step 6.
-Invite users to manage your enterprise
+## Invite users to manage your enterprise
 {: #invite-enterprise-users-tutorial}
 {: step}